 We currently have two Spiritual Formation Groups that have begun to meet.
 Both groups are using Brian McLaren’s book, We Make the Road by Walking as a guide.

-One Spiritual Formation Group meets on Thursdays at 12:00pm in Swartz Parlor at the church; the other Spiritual Formation Group meets on Mondays at 7:30pm at Mona Tobey’s house.
+One Spiritual Formation Group meets on Thursdays at 12:00pm in Swartz Parlor (the church); the other Spiritual Formation Group meets on Mondays at 7:30pm at Mona Tobey’s house.

 The Spiritual Formation Groups will follow a super simple format that is super participatory.
 Advanced reading before group gatherings is NOT required.
 You can just show up as you are.